jdbivens42/RedTeam/README.md

 ### Known Limitations
 NAT'ed targets are a race condition (the first client to request the page will consume all commands).

+## php_shell.py
+A PHP backdoor generator and client.

+### Features
+Highly customizable, lots of options to tweak to meet your confidentiality and space requirements.
+Optional authenticated backdoors.
+Optional encrypted communications with backdoor (rc4 with single-use keys).
+Client transparently manages all communications.
+Client provides shell-like interface with arrow keys and command history (prompt_toolkit).
+Can produce an infection one-liner to backdoor all PHP files on a webserver without disrupting normal functionality.
+Randomly generated keys and passwords keep communications [relatively] secure.
+Includes detailed help menu with examples of usage.